zucchinidev/twitter-archive-mongodb-ruby/README.md

 none of that’s required, yet you’ll still preserve the rich structure of the Tweet docu- ments, and you’ll be able to query them effectively.

-TweetArchiver  will  consist  of  two  components:
+TweetArchiver  will  consist  of  two  components, the archiver and the viewer:
-* the archiver and the viewer.
-The archiver will call the Twitter search API and store the relevant Tweets
+* The archiver will call the Twitter search API and store the relevant Tweets
-* the viewer will display the results in a web browser.
+* The viewer will display the results in a web browser.